UPSC > Indian Polity for UPSC CSE > Laxmikanth Summary: Preamble of the Constitution

 Certain key words—Sovereign, Socialist, Secular, Democratic, Republic, Justice, Liberty, Equality and Fraternity—are explained as follows:

-• Even before the term was added by the 42nd Amendment in 1976, the Constitution had a socialist content in the form of certain Directive Principles of State Policy.
+• Even before the term 'socialist' was included by the 42nd Amendment in 1976, the Constitution already had a socialist essence through certain Directive Principles of State Policy.

 • The term "secular’ too was added by the 42nd Constitutional Amendment Act of 1976.
 However, as the Supreme Court said in 1974, although the words "secular state’ were not expressedly mentioned in the Constitution, there can be no doubt that Constitution-makers wanted to establish such a state and accordingly Articles 25 to 28 (guaranteeing the fundamental right to freedom of religion) have been included in the constitution.